edwardcrompton/ox_geovariation/README.md

   etc...
 ```

-Additional properties can be added to the array if they are handled in the
+Additional properties can be added to the array but they must be handled by the
+javascript (described next) that acts upon them.
+This is done in the switch
-switch statement in the alterLink function in geo_helpers.js.
+statement in the alterLink function in geo_helpers.js.

 2. Modifying the page with jQuery

 Add a new .js file in the js/ directory which will contain jQuery code to
 actually make the geo variation to the page. call_to_action.js can be used as a
 template for this.
 The file should be named appropriately.

-It will be loaded on
-the page using the PHP method above.
+Add a library to ox_geovariation.libraries.yml to include the new js file you
+added.
+See call_to_action and donate libraries in that file for examples of how
+this is done.

+See call_to_action.js or donate.js for an example of the javascript that should
+go in your new file.
+If the element(s) to be modified are links, the function
+oxGeovariation.alterLink() can be called.
+This takes two arguments: The element
+object to be modified and the array of properties for each geolocation that was
+added to the drupalSettings in step 1 above.

 #### Changes to the theme